keptn/keptn.github.io/content/docs/0.6.0/installation/setup-keptn/index.md

 ## Uninstall

-- In order to uninstall Keptn from your cluster, run the uninstall command using the Keptn CLI:
+- To uninstall Keptn from your cluster, run the uninstall command using the Keptn CLI:

     ``` console
     keptn uninstall
     ```

-- To verify the cleanup, retrieve the list of namespaces in your cluster and ensure that the `keptn` namespace is not included in the output of the following command:
+- To verify the cleanup, retrieve the list of namespaces in your cluster and ensure that the **keptn** namespace is not included in the output of the following command:

     ```console
     kubectl get namespaces